 Once you get the letter, if you disagree with the decision, you can provide the tax authorities and/or the IHK with documents proving them wrong.
 It’s worth it to fight for your position as a freelancer, as you save money (no trade tax, no IHK membership fees) and have more freedom (no double-entry bookkeeping!).

 Often, explaining that you are, in fact, a freelancer and not required to register a Gewerbe is enough to get the decision reversed.

 Don’t shut your eyes and pretend it’ll go away

 The last thing you should do is to just ignore the letter.
 Once the bill has been sent it requires action on your part to settle it, either by paying or challenging it.
-If you don’t react, the costs will grow.
+If you don’t respond, the costs will grow.
 German bureaucracy can be a powerful enemy!
-Make sure you settle cases like these, or quicker than you can say Einkommensteueridentifikationsnummer you will have them hot on your trail.
+Make sure you settle cases like these, or quicker than you can say Einkommensteueridentifikationsnummer you’ll have them hot on your trail.